 Analytical strategy

 We will start with a visual inspection of the directed ties present in the three network layers, and with formal statistics of the extent of segregation.
 However, there are many ways to measure segregation in social networks (Bojanowski and Corten 2014).
 Staying close to our definition of segregation, we start with comparing intragroup and intergroup densities.
 While easy to interpret, this does not account for relative groups sizes or differences in MPs activity and popularity (number of outdegrees and indegrees), which are known to cause structurally induced differences in intra- and intergroup densities.
-Therefore, the second measure of network segregation we will use is Newman’s Assortativity Coefficient.
-This coefficient takes the maximum value 1 if all connected dyads are within-group dyads.
-When the probability to observe a within group dyad is solely the result of proportionate mixing (i.e., just depends on the proportions of in- and out-degree for each involved group), it takes the value 0.
+As a singular measure of network segregation we also report Newsman’s Assortativity Coefficient, which is 1 when all dyads are formed within-group and 0 when that within-group dyads are equal to proportionate mixing based on the MPs demography..

 Although the descriptive part will inform us about the actual segregation in the network layers, they do not provide explanations for the found segregation or the development therein.
 For that we focus on how Twitter relations are formed and broken, controlling for structural (or: endogenous) network effects and for ego, alter and dyad covariate effects (or: network-exogenous effects).
 The latter capture the extent to which ego, alter and dyad characteristics influence the likelihood that a Twitter relation is present.
 Our data refers to three snap-shots of complete networks on a fixed node set, the MPs.
 For the statistical analysis of these network data we turn to the Stochastic Actor Oriented Model (SAOM) as implemented in SIENA (Simulation Investigation for Empirical Network Analysis), which we will estimate in R (R Core Team 2021) with the package RSiena (Ripley et al. 2021).